DmitriiDenisov/rabbitmq_lab/tutorial_new/README.md

+# Tutorial_new

-- How to connect from another machine (in the same network) Нужно только добавить credentials в pika.ConnectionParameters
+This simple example illustrates wow to connect from another machine (in the same network) to RabbitMQ's queue